MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 ### Warehouse interaction and mix programming with T-SQL

-You can add Data Warehouses or SQL endpoints from the Warehouse explorer of Notebook, similarly you can drag and drop the tables into the notebook canvas, or use the shortcut operations in the table dropdown menu, notebook will automatically generating code snippet for you.
+You can add Data Warehouses or SQL endpoints from the Warehouse explorer of Notebook.
+Similarly, you can drag and drop the tables into the notebook canvas, or use the shortcut operations in the table dropdown menu, notebook will automatically generating code snippet for you.
 You can leverage the [`notebookutils.data` utilities](#data-utilities) to establish a connection with Warehouses and query the data using T-SQL statement in the context of Python.

    :::image type="content" source="media\using-python-experience-on-notebook\warehouse-shortcuts.png" alt-text="Screenshot showing warehouse table shortcuts." lightbox="media\using-python-experience-on-notebook\warehouse-shortcuts.png":::